Many people's lives look good on paper but in reality involve significant struggle:

 Action: We will translate our understanding into a clear path towards change.
 There will often be homework for you to practice between sessions.

 I will offer you empathy and compassion.
 I will also offer you honesty and challenge.
-Our sessions will be successful when you are able to not only do things differently as a result of meeting with me, but also find a different perspective on and experience of situations in your life.
+Our sessions will be successful when you are able to not only do things differently as a result of meeting with me, but also find a different perspective on the situations in your life.
 We will communicate about this balance and how well we are reaching your goals as we move along.
-The developmental path before you is real.
-It involves suffering and challenging yourself to grow, but that is not all it involves.

-My purpose is to help you overcome whatever psychological challenges you face and to more meaningfully act on what matters to you.
-I balance my training as a clinical psychologist with my expertise as a leadership coach and organizational consultant, so I can help you across personal and professional parts of your life.
+I balance my training as a clinical psychologist with my expertise as a leadership coach and organizational consultant, so I can help across personal and professional parts of your life.

 Common areas of focus include: